 Website University of Bordeaux, Environmental Science Department, and INRAE Bordeaux

-A thirty months’ position supported by Bordeaux Plant Science (BPS) research program is available in the Biogeco research unit in Bordeaux, France.
+A 2 years position supported by Bordeaux Plant Sciences research program is available in the UAR Bordeaux Imaging Center in Bordeaux, France.
+The successful candidate will work on the project WP2 Com4LIFE.

 To apply for this job please visit euraxess.ec.europa.eu.